ksaj/cl-boozer/README.md

 ## And....?

-Oh yea... ends up, Apera is by far the cheapest swill we had, at a whopping 6 cents per ml of alcohol.
+Oh yea... ends up, Canadian Sherry (Aspera) is by far the cheapest swill we had, at a whopping 6 cents per ml of alcohol.
 Wanna get smashed, that's how you do it!
+They're all priced similarly here, but ymmv.

 ```
 Enter bottle size in mL: 750